 For some cases, it is not ok – show examples (pathological cases integral HM model)

-If a non-linear contact model is used, the tangential force must be updated incrementally.
+If a non-linear contact model is used, the tangential force should be updated incrementally.
 This is owed to the fact that the stiffness of the tangential spring changes during the contact as a consequence of the varying normal force.

 .

-To keep track of the different energy terms accurately, it is necessary to model sub-step for the time-step slip will occur.
+To keep track of the different energy terms accurately, it is necessary to model sub-steps for the time-step where slip occurs.
+Therefore, we split the tangential overlap into two parts:

-How to track energy terms?
-Split t in 2 terms: deformation t,d and slippage t,s, in general it can be written